 1. About loperamide

-It comes as tablets, capsules and a liquid.
-You can also get tablets which melt in your mouth.
+It comes as tablets, including tablets that melt on your tongue, capsules and a liquid.
 The liquid is only available on prescription.
+The tablets that melt are called Imodium Instants or Imodium Instant Melts

-Loperamide is also available combined with simethicone.
-Simethicone is used to treat wind.
-Having the 2 medicines together helps if you have diarrhoea with painful stomach cramps and bloating.
+Loperamide is also available combined with simeticone.
+Simeticone is used to treat farting (flatulence or wind).
+Taking these medicines together helps if you have diarrhoea with painful stomach cramps and bloating.

 2. Key facts

-- Diarrhoea which starts suddenly usually gets better on its own within 5 to 7 days.
-If you need immediate, short term relief, taking loperamide can cut down the number of times you go to the toilet and it makes your poo less watery.
+- Diarrhoea that starts suddenly usually gets better on its own within 5 to 7 days.
+If you need immediate short-term relief, taking loperamide can reduce the number of times you go to the toilet and it makes your poo less watery.

 - Do not give loperamide to children under 12 years old unless their doctor has prescribed it.

-- If you've bought loperamide from a shop or pharmacy, do not take it for more than 48 hours without talking to a doctor.
+- If you've bought loperamide from a pharmacy or shop, do not take it for more than 48 hours without talking to a doctor.

-- Do not take more than the recommended amount.
+- Only take the recommended amount.
 Too much loperamide can cause serious heart problems (including a fast or irregular heartbeat).

 You can buy loperamide from pharmacies and supermarkets or you can get it on prescription.

-You can buy it without a prescription for:
+Loperamide is available to buy without a prescription for:

-- an adult (over 18 years old) with IBS diarrhoea, provided that your doctor has diagnosed IBS.
-(If you are not sure whether you have IBS, talk with your doctor.)
+- an adult (18 years and older) with IBS diarrhoea, but only if a doctor has diagnosed IBS.
+If you are not sure whether you have IBS, talk to your doctor

-- a child aged 12 to 17 years old with IBS or long lasting diarrhoea
+- young people aged 12 to 17 years with IBS or long-lasting diarrhoea

-Never give loperamide to children under 12 years old unless their doctor prescribes it.
+Only give loperamide to children aged 11 years or under if their doctor prescribes it.

 Do not take loperamide if you: